Bad Asses on the Bayou

 Bad Asses on the Bayou (also known as Bad Ass 3) is a 2015 American action film starring Danny Trejo and Danny Glover, written and directed by Craig Moss.
-The film is the third part of the Bad Ass trilogy.
+The film is the third and final part of the Bad Ass trilogy.

 Plot synopsis

 Frank Vega and Bernie Pope return, this time to Louisiana in an attempt to find a kidnapped friend.